ftpud/VibeEditor/README.md

 - `@remote-ide/desktop`: the Electron/React/Monaco IDE client.
 - `@remote-ide/gateway`: the Electron SSH provisioner, tunnel owner, and Desktop launcher.

+This split follows the project's core rule: **the server owns the state; the client owns the interaction**.
 Each connected client is bound to the configured root or a Core-managed task worktree.
 Task switching replaces the active service context; clients cannot submit an arbitrary workspace path.
 Chokidar watches workspace and Git changes and Core sends typed refresh events to Desktop.

 Core state defaults to: